 Get personalized recommendations to help you grow your business

-The Google for Small Business offers business owners free, personalized plans that tell you which Google tools can help the most – and exactly how to use them.
+Google for Small Business offers free plans that tell you which Google tools can help your business the most – and exactly how to use them.

 Stand Out Online

-Get personalized recommendations to make your website faster on mobile devices
+Get customized recommendations to make your website faster on mobile devices